Options for managing your student debt burden: federal loan consolidation

 Post Summary

-With student loan forgiveness canceled and federal student loan payments resuming in the fall, millions of Americans are mentally, emotionally, and financially preparing to deal with their student debt burdens again.
+With student loan forgiveness canceled and federal student loan payments back in full swing, millions of Americans are now mentally, emotionally, and financially shouldering the weight of their student debt.

 If you’re among the millions of borrowers who are not feeling financially stable enough to resume your minimum monthly payments, what steps can you take to make your student debt more manageable?
 In a previous post, we explored the option of income-driven repayment plans, but another option that might be available to you is federal loan consolidation.